 (To pause the slideshow, hover your mouse over the image)

-My hosts Annie Mahle (a veteran chef and cookbook author) and Jon “Cap” Finger, co-captains in work and in life, have been offering eco-friendly windjammer cruises in Maine for more than two decades.
+My hosts Annie Mahle (a veteran chef and cookbook author) and Jon “Cap” Finger, co-captains in work and in life, have been offering eco-friendly Maine windjammer cruises for more than two decades.
 Their daughter Ella (18), one of two, is one of the six-member millennial crew.

 I am one of 18 guests, half of whom are “Riggin Relics”, a nickname given to passengers who’ve sailed three times or more.
 Dotty and Jon Craig from Connecticut tells me they’re celebrating their 16th voyage.
 Why do they keep coming back again and again?